janikvalentin/heavy_rainfall_events/README.md

 ### Acknowledgements

-This Project would not have been possible without the publicly available data from the German Meteorological Service (Deutscher Wetterdienst).
+This Project would not have been possible without the publicly available data from the German Weather Service (Deutscher Wetterdienst).
 You can check out all of their open datasets [here](https://cdc.dwd.de/portal/).